GeneralProducts/day-of-code/_posts/2018-09-28-dry-up-our-code.md

 ![Screenshot of the index page with a nice bright banner image](assets/images/bright.png)

 Notice too that `primary-header` has a higher priority than `header`, so the bright-flowers instruction overrides the blue instruction.
+This is because of the CSS specificity rules, which determine which style "wins".
+[Read more about that later.](https://blog.logrocket.com/how-css-works-understanding-the-cascade-d181cd89a4d8/)

 This is how CSS works: the keywords in the CSS match the HTML, and more specific commands override more generic ones.